How to Choose College Housing That's Best for You

 Choose Housing that’s the Best Possible Fit

 At USF, we offer several different housing options to make sure we can accommodate a diverse student population:

 Sorority and fraternity members typically have another option, living in Greek Village with their brothers or sisters.
-Fourteen different Greek organizations at USF have a two- or three-story house with double-occupancy bedrooms, community bathrooms, a living room, and a kitchen for the residents as well as a community pool and volleyball court.
+Several different Greek organizations at USF have a two- or three-story house with double-occupancy bedrooms, community bathrooms, a living room, and a kitchen for the residents as well as a community pool and volleyball court.

 Connect with Likeminded Peers in a Living Learning Community